 The Language Scholar is hosted by the Centre for Excellence in Language Teaching within the School of Languages, Cultures and Societies at the University of Leeds.
 It considers international contributions in multimedia formats, in and about any language (including ancient languages).
 It aims to provide a space for the development of scholarship in language education, and to provide a platform for pieces which highlight the potential of multimodality to enhance communication, including a supportive and developmental approach to peer review.

-Alongside the annual printed issue, the Language Scholar’s digital space hosts and showcases contributions, facilitating the sharing and exchange of ideas.
+The Language Scholar's digital space hosts and showcases contributions, facilitating the sharing and exchange of ideas.
 Submissions can be sent to the journal at any time, although there will be deadlines announced for specific printed issues.

 If you would like to get in touch or submit a piece, you can contact us on the journal's email: email@example.com.

 Alexander Ding, Director of Scholarship, School of Languages, Cultures and Societies, University of Leeds, UK